eclipse-archived/smarthome/docs/documentation/development/rules/sample.extension.java.md

 The outputs of the Trigger are:

 	StateConditionType.INPUT_CURRENT_STATE = "currentState"
-	TemperatureConditionType.INPUT_CURRENT_TEMPERATURE = "currentTemperatute"
+	TemperatureConditionType.INPUT_CURRENT_TEMPERATURE = "currentTemperature"

-If the default configuration parameter values are set ("heating", 18) and "currentState" output is "off", "currentTemperatute" output is 12, the air conditioner will be switched on.
-If the "currentState" output is "on" or the "currentTemperatute" output is 20, then the rule will end before the action to be executed.
+If the default configuration parameter values are set ("heating", 18) and "currentState" output is "off", "currentTemperature" output is 12, the air conditioner will be switched on.
+If the "currentState" output is "on" or the "currentTemperature" output is 20, then the rule will end before the action to be executed.

-If we change the configuration parameter values to the offered one ("cooling", 20) and "currentState" output is "off", "currentTemperatute" output is 22, the air conditioner will be switched on.
-If the "currentState" output is "on" or the "currentTemperatute" output is 20, then the rule will end before the action to be executed.
+If we change the configuration parameter values to the offered one ("cooling", 20) and "currentState" output is "off", "currentTemperature" output is 22, the air conditioner will be switched on.
+If the "currentState" output is "on" or the "currentTemperature" output is 20, then the rule will end before the action to be executed.

 #### Rule Template Provider